-Updated: March, 2026
+Updated: August, 2026

-The Ramsay Mechanical Aptitude Test (MAT-4) is a computer-based pre-employment assessment developed by Ramsay Corporation to evaluate candidates for entry-level mechanical and industrial positions.
+The Ramsay Mechanical Aptitude Test (MAT-5) is a computer-based pre-employment assessment developed by Ramsay Corporation to evaluate candidates for entry-level mechanical and industrial positions.
 It consists of 36 questions covering basic mechanical and physical principles, with a 20-minute time limit -making it one of the shorter, more focused assessments in the Ramsay test family.

-Key facts about the Ramsay MAT-4:
+Key facts about the Ramsay MAT-5:

 1-Month Access